Very low Earth orbit: Self-cleaning orbits

 If VLEO orbits are sufficiently low, they are essentially self-cleaning, solving the significant problem of space debris.
 Because atmospheric drag is greater in VLEO than in higher orbits, vehicles in VLEO will remain there until either their propulsion runs out, or they are resupplied with fuel.
-Once propulsion ends, smaller vehicles will burn up on reentry, while larger ones will burn up and/or break up, potentially creating hazards to the Earth and inhabitants below.
+Once propulsion ends, vehicles made with demisable materials will burn up on reentry, while in general satellites with non-demisable units will partly burn up and break up, potentially creating hazards to the Earth' inhabitants below, although at present (2026) the casualty risk due to meteoroids and similar natural falling bodies remains larger.

 Challenges

-There are several challenges for keeping satellites operating in VLEO, that higher orbits do not have.
+There are several challenges for keeping satellites operating in VLEO that higher orbits do not have.
 Orbits below about 450 km require the use of novel technologies for satellites to operate in, such as frequent bursts of propulsion, or even continuous propulsion (e.g., GOCE), to counteract the atmospheric drag.

 Fuel consumption

-Fuel consumption increases exponentially the closer to Earth the orbit is.
+Air drag and therefore fuel consumption increase exponentially the closer to Earth the orbit is.
 The International Space Station (ISS) originally orbited at an average of 350 km from Earth, but was boosted to an average of 400 km in 2011.
 This allowed the ISS to go from an average fuel use of 8,600 kg per year to 3,600 kg per year.
 The ISS now requires re-boosting only a few times a year due to orbital decay.

 Atmospheric drag

 There is the residual atmosphere in VLEO creating significant drag on satellites planning to maintain orbit.
 Unlike the ISS on the border of VLEO/LEO orbits that is resupplied with fuel to counteract drag, once most larger LEO and GEO spacecraft achieve orbit, they require little or no propulsion to maintain orbit.
 Smaller satellites such as micro and nano satellites are not built for fuel resupply, and must carry their own, or develop it from available resources.
 To this end a number of companies and governments are developing engines utilizing different concepts for propulsion in VLEO.
 The companies NewOrbit Space and Kreios Space are developing air breathing propulsion systems for VLEO satellites.
 In particular, NewOrbit Space was able to operate and neutralize an ion engine entirely on air in a vacuum chamber — an industry first.
 The company's initial results show a specific impulse of 6380 seconds, accelerating incoming air to over 200,000 km/h.
 This means that the air breathing electric propulsion system can produce enough thrust to counteract drag in the upper atmosphere, allowing spacecraft to operate sustainably in VLEO below 200 km.
 Skeyeon has a patent on an propulsion system using a self-sustaining ion engine.
-The drag of the residual atmosphere also calls for improved aerodynamic spacecraft design.
+The drag of the residual atmosphere also calls for improved aerodynamic spacecraft design, like in GOCE.
 Current designs of a large square object in orbit with huge solar panels attached, characteristics of many higher altitude orbital space craft, will not function in VLEO.